Green computing: Display

 Unlike other display technologies, electronic paper does not use any power while displaying an image.
 CRT monitors typically use more power than LCD monitors.
 They also contain significant amounts of lead.
 LCD monitors typically use a cold-cathode fluorescent bulb to provide light for the display.
 Most newer displays use an array of light-emitting diodes (LEDs) in place of the fluorescent bulb, which further reduces the amount of electricity used by the display.
 Fluorescent back-lights also contain mercury, whereas LED back-lights do not.

 A light-on-dark color scheme, also called dark mode, is a color scheme that requires less energy to display on new display technologies, such as OLED.
 This positively impacts battery life and energy consumption.
 While an OLED will consume around 40% of the power of an LCD displaying an image that is primarily black, it can use more than three times as much power to display an image with a white background, such as a document or web site.
-This can lead to reduced battery life and increase energy use, unless a light-on-dark color scheme is used.
+This can lead to reduced battery life and increased energy use, unless a light-on-dark color scheme is used.
 A 2018 article in Popular Science suggests that "Dark mode is easier on the eyes and battery" and displaying white on full brightness uses roughly six times as much power as pure black on a Google Pixel, which has an OLED display.
 Apple's iOS 13 and iPadOS 13 both feature a light-on dark mode, which would allow third-party developers to implement their own dark themes.
 Google's Android 10 features a system-level dark mode.